Showing posts with label Quest - Isometric. Show all posts

 It's that time...
 Dungeon Crawl time!

-As with any RPG, everything is in real-time with lots of puzzles to solve and beasts to kill.
+As you would expect, the gameplay is in real-time with characters, puzzles, and beasts to kill.
 We begin with the option to use the default characters or manually generate their attributes, which I suggest you do.
-The first level begins outside in a woodland graveyard with some useful pickings before taking the plunge down into the depths.
+The first level begins outside in a woodland graveyard with useful pickings before taking the plunge into the depths.

-Our adventure really begins once you're inside the creepy dungeons but the first thing that hits you is the lighting - it's absolutely incredible using a technique called Photoscape.
-This adds a gradual gradient to the level of light around any character carrying a lit torch for a disturbing experience.
-The audio isn't too shabby featuring lots of sampled sound effects throughout, however, I wish that fantastic title music was present during the gameplay.
+Our adventure begins once inside the creepy dungeons but the first thing that hits you is the lighting.
+This is incredible using a technique called Photoscape that adds a gradual gradient to the light around a character carrying a lit torch.
+This makes the dungeon spooky with its disturbing atmosphere.
+The audio isn't too shabby with fantastic title screen music and sampled sound effects throughout the game.

 I love how subtle many hints are!
 They nicely use silly wording to give you a hint.